jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/minimal_principal_sp4r.rst

 So the ``tau`` invariant is big for the element ``ps[0]``, which means the irreducible is a small representation.
 In fact that is the trivial representation.
-In contrast, the smallest tau invariant, the empty set, correspnding to the element ``ps[2]`` gives the biggest representation.
+In contrast, the smallest ``tau`` invariant, the empty set, correspnding to the element ``ps[2]`` gives the biggest representation.
 In this case this is the irreducible principal series.
 The other two, namely the elements ``ps[1]`` and ``ps[3]`` on the list, correspond to the long and short roots respectively.
-So each of them are distinquished by their tau invariant.
+So each of them are distinquished by their ``tau`` invariant.

+A good reference on ``tau`` invariant for Harish Chandra modules is David Vogan's paper: Irreducible Characters I. Definition 3.3.
+Duke Mathematical Journal (1979).
+Vol 46, No 1 pp 61-108.

 Now lets look at the composition series of the standard module containing the trivial representation ::